preyasu-rakshit/compiler_bot/readme.md

 # A telegram bot that tries to make your day just a little better.

-This bot scrapes the wholesome subreddits like r/aww, r/eyebleach, r/get_motivated and sends the top posts straight to your telegram inbox, periodically.
+This bot scrapes the wholesome subreddits like r/aww, r/eyebleach, r/get_motivated and sends the top posts straight to your telegram inbox on your demand.

 ### How to run?